What is Scottish Country Dancing?

 Classes at the Scottish Society

 Due to the current health restrictions we are not able to hold classes currently.
+Traditional Dance is an important heritage activity for Scottish culture and an activity near and dear to the Edmonton Scottish Society.
 Normally classes are held every Tuesday from 7:30-9:30 pm at the Edmonton Scottish Society Hall located at 3105-101 Street, Edmonton, T6X 1A1

 Adult Beginner - to learn basic steps, formations and easier dance